Particular/docs.particular.net/samples/scaleout/senderside/sample.md

  - samples/scaleout/distributor
 ---

-NOTE: This sample is only relevant for the MSMQ transport.
+NOTE: This sample is only relevant for the [MSMQ transport](/transports/msmq/).
 The other broker-based transports scale out using the [competing consumer pattern](/nservicebus/architecture/scaling.md#scaling-out-to-different-nodes-competing-consumers).
-The functionality in this sample is available for NServiceBus Core Versions 6 and above.
+The functionality in this sample is available for NServiceBus version 6 and above.

 Sometimes a single endpoint for handling messages is not enough, so there is a need to scale out.
 The following sample demonstrates how to scale out existing MSMQ message processing by distributing messages on the sender side.